 50 State Campaign

-Reentry 2030 is uniting leaders across the country—at the state and local levels and across justice, workforce, health, and housing sectors—around a bold goal: successful reintegration for every person with a criminal record.
+Reentry 2030 is bringing together leaders from across the country—spanning state agency leaders in sectors including justice, workforce, health, and housing—around a bold goal: successful reintegration for every person.

 1. Scale up access to stable housing, education, employment skills training, behavioral health treatment, health care, and other supports for people with criminal records;